Tumbleweed-64/historyDel/README.md

 ChromeOS history deletion is finally here!
 This was my original intention, but ChromeOS is good at hiding things (app files, paths, everything useful in development).
 However, a look at the official Chromium docs told me that the path for the history file was at <code>/home/chronos</code>.
 I've added this option into the current version.

+# Howto

+I wanted this to be able to run with Techsmart, as this is what my school has us use in the Python class, but you can't run <code>os.remove</code> on it, so use https://onlinegdb.com (switch it to Python 3).